Osteoporosis: Physical exercise

-There is limited evidence indicating that exercise is helpful in promoting bone health.
-There is some evidence that physical exercise may be beneficial for bone density in postmenopausal women and lead to a slightly reduced risk of a bone fracture (absolute difference 4%).
-Weight bearing exercise has been found to cause an adaptive response in the skeleton.
-Weight bearing exercise promotes osteoblast activity, protecting bone density.
+Evidence suggests that exercise can help promote bone health in older people.
+In particular, physical exercise can be beneficial for bone density in postmenopausal women, and lead to a slightly reduced risk of a bone fracture (absolute difference 4%).
+Weight bearing exercise has been found to cause an adaptive response in the skeleton, promoting osteoblast activity and protecting bone density.
 A position statement concluded that increased bone activity and weight-bearing exercises at a young age prevent bone fragility in adults.
-Bicycling and swimming are not considered weight-bearing exercise.
-Neither contribute to slowing bone loss with age, and professional bicycle racing has a negative effect on bone density.
+Limitations in the available evidence hinder the production of detailed evidence-based exercise recommendations.
+Some expert consensus guidance does exist.
+International guidelines recommend multicomponent exercise tailored to individual needs that includes "balance and mobility training, paired with weight bearing exercise, progressive resistance training, and posture exercises" (generally accompanied by optimal nutrition).
+Cycling and swimming are not considered weight-bearing exercise, and neither helps slow age-related bone loss (professional bicycle racing has a negative effect on bone density).
+Risk of adverse events from the types of exercise usually considered appropriate for people with osteoporosis is generally low (though repeated forceful forward spinal bends are discouraged).

-Low-quality evidence suggests that exercise may reduce pain and improve quality of life of people with vertebral fractures and there is moderate-quality evidence that exercise will likely improve physical performance in individuals with vertebral fractures.
+For people who have had vertebral fractures, there is moderate-quality evidence that exercise is likely to improve physical performance, as well as some low-quality evidence suggesting that exercise may reduce pain and improve quality of life.